$0 Colorado Dispute Letter Starter Kit

 The most cost-effective strategy isn't either/or — it's sequential:

-1. Start with the playbook — build your paper trail, send the advocacy letters, document every missed service, and demand Prior Written Notice for every verbal denial.
+1. Start with the playbook — build your paper trail, send the advocacy letters, document every missed service, and request Prior Written Notice for every verbal denial.

 2. If the district doesn't respond, file a CDE state complaint using the playbook's framework.
 This costs nothing beyond your time.